OpenAMP/website/_pages/governance.md

 ## Maintainers

 Maintainers are nominated and voted upon by the TSC.
 They should be the only ones who can commit to the repositories.
-As with everyone else, they are to use Pull Requests.
+As with everyone else, they must use Pull Requests.

-[Arnaud][Arnaud Github] and [Ed][Ed Github] are the maintainers of [libmetal][libmetal Github] and lib [open-amp][open-amp Github].
+[Arnaud Pouliquen][Arnaud Github] and [Ed Mooring][Ed Github] are the maintainers of [libmetal][libmetal Github] and lib [open-amp][open-amp Github].
 (2020-02-20)

 ## Coding Standards

 ### Coding Style

-OpenAMP uses the [Zephyr coding style][Zephyr coding style] and has the checkpatch.pl from Zephyr script as part of its continuous integration process.
+OpenAMP uses the [Zephyr coding style][Zephyr coding style] and uses the checkpatch.pl script to automatically review and leave comments on pull requests (continuous integration process).
 (2020-02-20)

 ### MISRA C
 (2020-04-17) There was some interest in making the code easier to certify, but no firm decision to proceed.
 Recommendation is to watch what Zephyr and Xen do, then revisit the question.